Public Policy

 6. Transcripts: Scan and upload a copy of unofficial transcripts from all universities or colleges attended to the online application.
 Official transcripts will only be requested if admitted.

 7. Three Letters of Recommendation: Three (3) letters of recommendation are required, and should be submitted with the online graduate application.
 Applicants may choose to submit up to 5 letters of recommendation.
-Letters may arrive up until 14 days after the application deadline.
+Letters may arrive up to 14 days after the application deadline.
 We cannot guarantee that letters received after this 14-day period will be reviewed with your application.
 Please refer to the online application for further instructions on submitting letters of recommendation.

 11. Addendum: Please complete this section if you wish to address any specific issues that have adversely impacted your academic performance and/or any aspect of your application.